Traveler arrested for assaulting attendant on flight from Mexico to LAX - NewsBreak

 Traveler arrested for assaulting attendant on flight from Mexico to LAX

-An unruly passenger was arrested at Los Angeles International Airport on Wednesday after he assaulted a flight attendant during a flight from Mexico.
+An unruly passenger was arrested at Los Angeles International Airport on Wednesday after he assaulted a flight attendant during a flight from Cabo San Lucas, Mexico.

 According to the Federal Bureau of Information, who took the investigation since the assault happened in the air, the man was detained after the flight landed on suspicion of interfering with a flight crew, which is a federal offense.